-The Bank mitigates its credit risk on the mortgages that it underwrites by applying a detailed set of Board-approved credit policies and underwriting procedures, which are compliant with OSFI's B-20 Guideline.
-These policies take into consideration such key factors as asset quality, loan to value ratio, debt service ratio, property location, and economic factors.
+The Bank mitigates its credit risk on the mortgages that it underwrites by applying a detailed set of Boardapproved credit policies and underwriting procedures, which are compliant with OSFI's B-20 Guideline.
+These policies take into consideration such key factors as asset quality, loan-to-value ratio, debt service ratio, property location, and economic factors.
 This includes application of a due diligence process to each mortgage underwritten, with oversight from an experienced management team.
 All mortgage applications are evaluated and assessed against risk criteria, and additional independent quality assurance procedures are performed on a significant percentage of mortgage files prior to funding.
 Post-funding reviews are also conducted to provide continuous feedback and monitoring of mortgage credit quality.
+The Bank's mortgage origination, underwriting and quality assurance processes and controls are designed to provide a high level of assurance that the mortgages it originates comply with all underwriting requirements and do not contain misrepresentations or errors that would increase credit risk beyond the Bank's tolerance.
+However, there is no absolute assurance that certain employees, brokers or borrowers will not inadvertently or deliberately violate the Bank's underwriting or other policies or misrepresent information in the mortgage application.
+Even with reasonable and prudent controls in place, these risks cannot be fully mitigated or eliminated and therefore the practices and processes continue to be evaluated and improved as required.

 The Bank reviews the credit performance and credit quality of its mortgage portfolios on an ongoing basis and performs stress testing that includes scenarios based on adverse economic events.
 These scenarios include combinations of increasing unemployment, increasing interest rates and a decline in real-estate values, as well as specific operational and reputational stress tests.
 Generally, mortgage defaults are correlated to increases in unemployment rates, and in an economic downturn the Bank would expect an increase in mortgage defaults and losses on uninsured mortgages associated with declining real estate values.
-COVID-19 also carries the risk of increased mortgage defaults.